Online Metal Glossary

 See "Scratch, Friction."

-see "Buckle, Center."
+See "Buckle, Center."

 A term previously used in referring to the thickness of a wrought product.
 Thickness is preferred in dimension description.